Is financial planning a one-time activity?

 Will the financial plan which you created in your early life, hold good till your retirement ?

-Do you need to handhold with your financial planner till you achieve all your financial goals ?
+Do you need to handhold with your financial planner untill you achieve all your financial goals ?

 The answers to all these questions will be unfolded somewhere in this article.